webonyx/graphql-php/docs/class-reference.md

 public $parentType;

 /**
  * Path to this field from the very root value.
+When fields are aliased, the path includes aliases.
  *
  * @api
  *